v2sCollections/City-of-Dreams/README.md

 ## [Collection not working](https://) ❓

 This collection is extensively tested with every new version that is released.
-If it's not working for you there's a good chance you have missed a step.
+If it's not working for you.
 Please join the discord so we can assist you and get you up and going before you downvote the collection.

 ![img](https://i.imgur.com/wAJUpeU.png)![](https://s12.gifyu.com/images/SW4jN.png)